mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 A few days later, I sent an inventory report to the buyer and was horrified when he replied, "Who's FooCorp?"

-"FooCorp" (not their real name) was the very web searchable name of TinyPilot's electrical engineering vendor.
+"FooCorp" (not their real name) was the very web-searchable name of TinyPilot's electrical engineering vendor.
 I forgot that the report mentioned them, so I didn't redact it before sending.

 And then just a few weeks later, the buyer's bank firmly insisted on seeing vendor names, so I had to reveal everything anyway.

 If I sell a business in the future, my strategy will be to create a contract that forbids the buyer from acting on insider secrets they learn in due diligence.
-I'd guard trade secrets more carefully if I was selling to a competitor, but my default would be to rely on the contract to discourage bad behavior.
+I'd guard trade secrets more carefully if I were selling to a competitor, but my default would be to rely on the contract to discourage bad behavior.

 Hiding the names of key vendors makes due diligence so much harder.
 On top of all the contortions to withhold information, missing a single redaction can undo hours of tedious work.